mitre/heimdall_tools/README.md

 netsparker_mapper translates an Netsparker XML results file into HDF format JSON to be viewable in Heimdall.

-  The current iteration only works with Netsparker Enterprise Scan.
+  The current iteration only works with Netsparker Enterprise Vulnerabilities Scan.

 ```
 USAGE: heimdall_tools netsparker_mapper [OPTIONS] -x <netsparker_results_xml> -o <hdf-scan-results.json>